AshelynAllred/Data-Analysis-Project-1/README.md

 The main notebook can be found above titled: main.ipynb

-Due to the raw dataset being too large for GitHub's file size limit, the data was sliced into separate .CSV files by Year.
-This can be found in the "Resources" folder above.
+The "Resources" file contains:
+* Sliced CSV files taken from the original dataset due to the file being too latge for GitHug's file size limit
+* Saved config files from the main.ipynb
+* Documenation the provides additional information on how to breakdown codes from the original dataset.

 The raw dataset that was used in our analysis can be found here: https://catalog.data.gov/dataset/crime-data-from-2020-to-present